WasmEdge/WasmEdge/docs/CONTRIBUTOR_LADDER.md

     * Continues to contribute regularly, as demonstrated by having at least 30 GitHub contributions per year, as shown by Devstats.
 * Requirements:
     * Must have successful contributions to the project, including at least one of the following:
-        * 5 accepted PRs,
+        * 2 accepted PRs,
         * Reviewed 5 PRs,
-        * Resolved and closed 10 Issues,
+        * Resolved and closed 10 issues,
         * Become responsible for a key project management area,
         * Or some equivalent combination or contribution
     * Must have been contributing for at least 3 months